 Post-Graduation Options: Navigating Your Future

 It’s been a while!
 I have been so busy recently, writing my dissertation and revising for exams that I had to take a break from blogging.
-I can assure you that I am back doing what I love, with lots of advice and ideas for you all.
-I have now finished my degree at the University…
+I can assure you that I am back doing what I love, with lots of advice for you all.
+What are my next steps?
+I’ve now finished my degree at…

 How I made the most of Summer

 So many of you reading this would probably be wondering why I haven’t posted in a good few months.
-The reason for this is because I have spent the last two and a half months working on a campsite with children, in the middle of France.
-I decided during October 2016 that I didn’t want…
+The reason for this is that I have spent the last three months working at a campsite, in the middle of France.
+I decided during October 2016 that I didn’t want to waste the summer at…

 The Future